 - Confectioner's sugar (optional)

-Preheat the oven to 180°C (350°F) and grease a 10-inch cake pan (I use one with a removable bottom).
+- Preheat the oven to 180°C (350°F) and grease a 25-cm (10-inch) cake pan (I use one with a removable bottom).

-Cream the butter in the food processor for 3 minutes.
-Add in the granulated sugar and mix for 2 minutes.
+- Cream the butter in the food processor for 3 minutes.
+Add in the granulated sugar and process for 2 minutes.
 Add in the brown sugar and mix for another minute.
 Add in the eggs, one at a time, mixing well between each addition.
 Add in the vanilla extract and mix again.

-- Let rest for five minutes on a rack, unmold and return to the rack to cool completely.
-Dust the top with confectioner's sugar if desired — and if it's not meant to be a birthday cake!
+- Let rest for 5 minutes on a rack, unmold and return to the rack to cool completely.
+Dust the top with confectioner's sugar if desired (and not if it's meant to be a birthday cake!).